uic-evl/omegalib-history/modules/README.md

 `templateModule` is a good place to start if you want to create your own C++ module. `navigator` and `wandaid` are good examples of Python modules.

-FOr more information on how modules work read this wiki page: https://github.com/febret/omegalib/wiki/ExtendingOmegalib
+For more information on how modules work read this wiki page: https://github.com/febret/omegalib/wiki/ExtendingOmegalib